Home » ADMISSION » UCSD Acceptance Rate By Major: 2023 Analysis

 California residents must have a minimum GPA of 3.0, while non-residents and international applicants must have a minimum GPA of 3.4 on a 4.0 scale.
 Prospective applicants must not have grades lower than ‘C’ in their transcripts.

 Your GPA is calculated based on the preparatory courses during high school grades 10 and 11.
-The ACT and SAT scores are not considered admission requirements, although you can submit them for reference purposes.
+The ACT and SAT scores are not considered admission requirements, although you can submit them for reference.

 International students whose native language is not English must submit their IELTS or TOEFL scores to the university.
 A minimum TOEFL score of 83 or an IELTS score of 7 is required.